amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 But unlike in the simple type theory, type inferencing in the dependent type theory is a difficult task.
 This difficulty is a consequence of the expressive power of the dependent type system: lifting complicated, runtime computations up to the type level has the effect of making type inferencing undecidable at compile-time, which is analogous to how halting is undecidable at runtime.
 Technically, this issue stems from the lack of an equality-deciding general algorithm in the dependent type theory.

-In practice, though, dependently typed languages, like Agda, Idris, Lean, and others, employ [bidirectional type checking](https://plfa.github.io/Inference/) where the type system infers types for the lower-level values based on how those values are manipulated by the top-level functions and, consequently, the programmer must specify the types of those top-level functions.
+In practice, though, dependently typed languages, like Agda, Idris, Coq, F*, Lean, and others, employ [bidirectional type checking](https://plfa.github.io/Inference/) where the type system infers types for the lower-level values based on how those values are manipulated by the top-level functions and, consequently, the programmer must specify the types of those top-level functions.
 So, in those languages, and in our new language too, the top-level functions must be explicitly typed.
 This is no burden, however, since even in the ML family of functional languages with simple, inferencing type systems, programmers, as a matter of form, provide types for top-level functions, to aid readability.

 ***difficulties of dependence***—No gains in computing come free.
 Dependent types, too, come with their own clutch of ills.
 Strong type disciplines tend to detract from programming by robbing simplicity and convenience.
 Dependent type systems are perhaps the most complicated of type systems in use today.
 Even basic dependent types, like vectors and matrices, [can trip up programmers](https://lecopivo.github.io/scientific-computing-lean/Working-with-Arrays/Tensor-Operations/#Scientific-Computing-in-Lean--Working-with-Arrays--Tensor-Operations).
 It has also been pointed out that dependence, the very concept that is the source of the power of dependent types, [breaches the abstraction barrier](https://leanprover.github.io/functional_programming_in_lean/dependent-types/pitfalls.html) between the implementation and the interface.
 The correctness burden of proof, despite the aid of the proof assistant, remains squarely upon the programmers' shoulders, and dependent type systems can make it more burdensome, under some circumstances.
 Regardless, dependent types offer many advantages to scientific computing, and their use is, therefore, worthy of further investigation.
 I thank @XY@mastodon.mit.edu for taking to time to [review this article](https://mathstodon.xyz/@xy@mastodon.mit.edu/115539820242197498) and for offering this insight about the difficulties attendant to the specificity of dependent types.